 What to find

-As explained in more detail in the section “Content of the database”, the database contains the data of exhibited paintings and drawings in modern art exhibitions that took place between 1905 and 1915 and for which an exhibition catalogue was published.
+As explained in more detail in the section “Content of the database”, the database contains information on paintings and drawings from catalogs of modern art exhibitions that took place between 1905 and 1915.

 What is the difference between the “Browse” and “Advanced Search” options?